Yale-BIM/f21-assignments/assignment-3/README.md

     Add to your report a picture of one of the images that you processed on the Jetson TX2 Development Kit.
     Also, indicate in your report how long it took for your node to process one image from the ZED camera.

-    > You will need to set up an appointment with Sherry or Marynel before the assignment is due to complete this last extra credit.
+    > You will need to set up an appointment on a weekday (during regular working hours) with Sherry or Marynel before the assignment is due to complete this last extra credit.
     They will explain to you how to stream images from the ZED camera to the Jetson computer.